-The Development Officer is responsible for the development and management of a portfolio of current and potential major donors – foundations, individuals and corporate funders, as well as key programmatic initiatives and their fundraising strategy.
-This includes working with programmatic staff to build the fundraising strategy and the case for support while building and leveraging key relationships and contacts within and outside of the organization’s network.
-The Development Officer will be a key contributor to the development team and will be essential to the achievement of the organization’s fundraising goals.
+The Development Officer-Foundations is responsible for the development and management of a portfolio of current and potential major donors – primarily foundations.
+In this position, you will work with programmatic staff to develop the fundraising strategy and the case for support while building and leveraging key relationships and contacts within and outside of the organization’s network.
+As the Development Officer – Foundations, you will be a key contributor to the development team and will be essential to the achievement of our organization's fundraising goals.

-- Advance foundation relationships that result in large philanthropic contributions for Rocky Mountain Institute through strategic engagement, personal in person and virtual visits, email correspondence, and telephone conversations with prospects and donors.
+- Advance foundation relationships that result in large philanthropic contributions for RMI through strategic engagement, personal in-person and virtual visits, email correspondence, and telephone conversations with prospects and donors.

-- Identify, qualify, solicit and steward a portfolio of approximately 100 – 150 new and existing prospects, primarily foundations but could include others with capacity to make gifts (from $25,000 to $1,000,000 and more).
+- Identify, qualify, solicit and steward a portfolio of several dozen new and prospective foundation accounts capacity to make gifts (from $25,000 to $1,000,000 and more).

-- Provide high quality experience for donors and potential donors through education and engagement on RMI’s clean energy portfolio, cultivating, soliciting, stewarding gifts
+- Provide a high-quality experience for donors and potential donors through education and engagement on RMI’s clean energy program portfolio, cultivating, soliciting, stewarding gifts.

 - Gather data, assess prospects, and develop strategies designed to realize the current and lifetime giving potential of prospects.

-- Work collaboratively with the program team to gain a comprehensive understanding of RMI work and build strong working relationships with program leaders.
+- Work collaboratively with program teams to gain a comprehensive understanding of RMI work and develop strong working relationships with program leaders.
 Create compelling proposals, cultivate new prospects, and steward existing donors.